Grow or Die #5: Grow with Purpose

 This is where a Compelling Why comes into play.
 According to Maslow’s Hierarchy of Needs, once basic requirements like survival are met, individuals are driven by higher-order desires such as belonging, self-esteem, and self-actualization.

 A Compelling Why provides direction and inspiration to ensure our teams stay focused on what matters most, keeping everyone aligned and motivated, even amidst the daily chaos of business.
-It also serves as a unifying force for our company’s "forever agreements" — the other big, unchanging ideas that are the soul of our company (Core Values, UVP, and Ideal Customer).
+It also serves as a unifying force for our company’s Forever Agreements — the other big, unchanging ideas that are the heart and soul of our company (Core Values, CVP, and Ideal Customer).

 Aligning Work with Purpose